-Although there are new offerings each year, generally not a ton differs from year to year.
+Although there are fresh offerings each year, generally not a ton differs from year to year.
 The same character topiaries are used year in and year out (with a few exceptions), and most of the new content consists of thinly veiled promotional pieces for upcoming Disney films.

 Personally, we think it would be nice to see investments in changing the topiary designs that haven’t changed in the last 10 years or so, but if you’re a first-timer, these will obviously still be fresh to you.

 The Outdoor Kitchens are another highlight, and while these are an obvious attempt to capitalize on the colossal success of the Food & Wine Festival, so what?
 Food & Wine Festival is incredibly popular with guests, so why not incorporate elements of it into other times of the year?

 The best things Disney does are mutually beneficial for it and guests.
 We love the food booths at Food & Wine Festival, so we think these are a solid addition to the Flower & Garden Festival.
 If you disagree with us, you can simply ignore the food booths.
 No harm, no foul.